Site Overlay

 What Can I Contribute?

-What Do It Cost to Participate?
+What Does It Cost to Participate?

-The purchase of any search and rescue specific equipment is not required and most members operate with the same equipment they normally use to be in the outdoors.
+The purchase of search and rescue specific equipment is not required and most members operate with the same equipment they normally use to be in the outdoors.
 Radios, satellite messengers and first aid supplies are supplied by the team during missions.

 In most cases volunteers provide their own transportation to missions as this expedites our response time.
+Members are not reimbursed for mileage when operating in county.

 How Do I Volunteer?